Tulista pumila: Description

 It is an evergreen, winter-growing succulent plant with sharp succulent leaves arranged in rosettes of 20 cm in diameter.
 The leaves are hard, upright, sometimes incurved and are usually covered with raised white tubercles.
 It is a variable species, with different populations differing in the leaf shape, colour, growth form and tubercles.
 It also varies according to environment, and in direct sun during the dry summer, it can assume a red colour.
 The leaves usually have an olive-green to brown colour.

 In the summer (November to December) Tulista pumila produces pink-white tubular flowers, on a tall thin inflorescence.

 Naming and taxonomy

 The eponymy of this species has been relatively complex.
 It was previously named Haworthia maxima or Haworthia pumila.
 In some old records it is also occasionally listed as Haworthia margaritifera.

-It is the largest of the Tulista species (reaching up to 30 cm in height), and is classed with the other large species (T.marginata, T.minima & T.kingiana) in the "Robustipedunculares" subgenus.
+It is the largest of the Tulista species (reaching up to 30 cm in height), and is classed with the other large species (T. marginata, T. minima and T. kingiana) in the "Robustipedunculares" subgenus.
 Following recent phylogenetic studies, it has been shown that these four species in fact constitute a distinct out-group, separate from other Haworthias.
 They were therefore classed as a separate genus, "Tulista".